Detegr/openRBRVR/FAQ.md

   some particles into the car because that is how RBR works.
 You can turn particles off if they're distracting.

+## How do I enable anisotropic filtering?

+RSF launcher does not show an option to change anisotropic filtering.
+It can be changed by modifying `dxvk.conf` by hand:

+- `d3d9.samplerAnisotropy` Use one of 0, 2, 4, 8 or 16.

 ## The texts in RBR menus are missing

 - Increase 2D resolution to 800x600 or above.